 Get this: I’d never made a wreath for a loved one before, much less a total stranger!
 So what?
 My inner voice asked.
 I answered the challenge by grabbing my car keys and heading to Michaels.
 Not for me, something purely decorative…I'd pull together thematic elements!
 The circular shape would speak of unity—the joining of hands across the miles, a warm embrace in absentia.
 And the sturdy evergreens would represent our grandmothers’ character: strong women who endured hard times without complaint, who embroidered the fanciful into the everyday, and who sowed seeds of grace in every word and deed.

 Behold!
-To my first-ever homemade bow, I’ve affixed a tiny angel that represents Maymer and Nana: spiritual giants of short stature.
-In the curve adjacent, I placed creamy white roses, as fair as our grandmothers’ porcelain complexions.
+My first-ever homemade bow!
+See the tiny angel?
+She represents Maymer and Nana, spiritual giants of short stature.
+In the curve adjacent to the gilt-edged bow, I placed creamy white roses, as fair as our grandmothers’ porcelain complexions.

-Here and there, I scattered various gifts of earth and sky.
-They help illustrate the underlying meaning of this circle: Hope, that thing with feathers; pinecones that represent growth and renewal; a sprig of cedar that symbolizes strength and healing; holly that speaks of loving sacrifice; and twining ivy, to depict the precious memories that cling to the very fabric of our being.
+Here and there, I scattered various gifts of earth and sky, to help illustrate the underlying meaning of this circle: Hope, that thing with feathers; pinecones that represent growth and renewal; a sprig of cedar that symbolizes strength and healing; holly that speaks of loving sacrifice; and twining ivy, to depict the precious memories that cling to the very fabric of our being.

 On these scrolls are written the songs of our heart: "Deep Peace" for Maymer, and “His Eye is on The Sparrow” for Nana.
 I tied them together with a tussie-mussie of forget-me-nots, tiny blue flowers that grew prolific in Maymer’s garden and inspired Amy’s momma to write this gorgeous haiku:

 Like my mother’s eyes

 ©Marjorie Neighbour, 1982